Boiler Flow Rates Explained

 What is boiler flow rate?

-Put simply, the flow rate, measured in litres per minute (l/min), is the volume of hot water that passes through the boiler every minute.
-Generally speaking, the more bathrooms and showers you have, the higher flow rate you need.
+Put simply, the flow rate, measured in litres per minute (l/min), is the amount of hot water your boiler can deliver every minute.

 How to measure your mains flow rate

-Place the measuring jug under the cold tap in your bathroom and turn it on.
-Run the tap for six seconds precisely.
-Now take the volume of water in the jug, in litres, and multiply by 10. (eg 0.9 litres x 10 = 9 litres per minute).
+Place the jug under a cold tap and turn it on fully.
+Run the tap for exactly six seconds.
+Measure the amount of water collected (in litres) and multiply it by 10.

 How to boost your mains flow rate